Apply Smarter to Veterinary School

 Make cost an important part of your application process by choosing to apply to only the schools where you will be eligible for one of the least expensive seats.

-According to the American Association of Veterinary Medical Colleges (AAVMC) 2019-20 Annual Data Report, the least expensive first-year discounted tuition seat (in-state resident seat) for veterinary students starting in Fall 2019 (graduating 2023) was about $19,616 (North Carolina State University).
+According to the American Association of Veterinary Medical Colleges (AAVMC) 2023-2024 Annual Data Report, the least expensive first-year discounted tuition seat (in-state resident seat) for veterinary students starting in Fall 2023 (graduating 2027) was about $18,904 (University of Georgia).

 You do not have to pay $50,000+ more per year to receive the same education, degree, and career opportunities as your in-state resident colleagues.

-Borrowing for veterinary school is different than borrowing for undergraduate education.
+Borrowing for veterinary school is different from borrowing for undergraduate education.

 New veterinarians with less debt to manage have a head start.
 A lighter loan burden means more financial flexibility and possibilities after graduation.
 With less debt, you can more easily pursue an internship or residency, or take a new job in your dream location without worrying as much about being able to pay your loans.
 Yes, your vet school experience is important, but the rest-of-your-life experience is even more so!